jlsk22/hell0world.github.io/Senior Project 2021/Weekly Updates.md

 ## Week 3/5/21:
 - Writing, editing script as I go
 - Wacthed Flebag for case study, thinkin of adding the second camera in so i can talk to audience as if myself
+- Added in more storys/clues about myself
+- Not shore how to end it though if im not doing ad-cliche scene
 -